 Federal Student Loan Forgiveness FAQ

 The White House announced a plan to forgive some student loan debt along with other changes to federal student loan debt on Wednesday, August 24th.
 We’ve got answers to the most important questions collected here.
-We’ll be updating this article as new information surfaces.
+We’ll be updating this article as new information surfaces on student loan forgiveness.

 If you have federal student loans and you make less than $125,000 (or $250,000 if married filing jointly or head of household) you’ll be eligible for up to $10,000 in student loan forgiveness.
 If you received Pell Grants then you’ll be eligible for an additional $10,000 (for a total of up to $20,000 in forgiveness.)